yakworks/spring-grails-kit/grails-external-config/README.md

 **Wildcard support**

-It is possible to use `*` as wildcards in the filename part of the configuration:
+It is possible to use `*` as wildcards. classpath wildcards work for yml:

 ```
 grails: